-BBDRisk Dx™ Test and Physicians Medical Managements For Treating Pre-Cancerous Breast Growths
+BBDRisk Dx® Test and Physicians Medical Managements For Treating ATYPICAl AND NON-ATYPICAL Breast Growths

 Decisional Dilemma in Administering Preventive Therapies

-As a result, patients who are at low risk are unnecessarily subjected to the potential side effects of the above drugs (such as pulmonary embolism, deep vein thrombosis, stroke, cataracts and vasomotor instability (Tam and Raloxifene), endometrial cancer (Tam), or musculo-skeletal pain and bone loss (AIs)) or to the surgical risk and financial burden of possibly unnecessary mastectomies.
+As a result, patients who are at low risk are unnecessarily subjected to the potential side effects of the above drugs (such as pulmonary embolism, deep vein thrombosis, stroke, cataracts and vasomotor instability (Tam and Raloxifene), endometrial cancer (Tam), or musculo-skeletal pain and bone loss (AIs)) or possibly unnecessary mastectomies.
 On the other hand, patients who are at elevated risk but choose not to undergo cancer preventive therapy because of uncertainty as to their real risk are not receiving the benefit of life saving prophylactic treatments.

-Risk Score by BBDRisk Dx™ Test and Medical Management of atypias and other hyperplasias
+Risk Score by BBDRisk Dx® Test and Medical Management of atypias and other hyperplasias

-The tumor biology based BBDRisk Dx™ genomic test will assess multiple markers in the abnormal tissue and generates a ‘Cancer Risk Score’ in the range of 0-10.
-The test categorizes the patient as ‘Low Risk’, ‘Intermediate Risk’ or ‘Elevated (High) Risk’ (Figure) by comparing the risk score of a patient with the plurality of scores in Silbiotech’s data base.
+The tumor biology based BBDRisk Dx® genomic test will assess multiple markers in the abnormal tissue and generates a ‘Cancer Risk Score’ in the range of 0-10 with higher scores corresponding to higher risk of subsequent cancer development.
+The test categorizes the patient as ‘Low Risk’, ‘Intermediate Risk’ or ‘High Risk’ (Figure) by comparing the risk score of a patient with the plurality of scores in Silbiotech’s data base.
 The test Results Report will also provide the ‘Cancer Free Rate or Cancer Rate’ among subjects who have a similar ‘Risk Score’ from the test validation study.
-(Click the Sample BBDRisk Dx™ Test Report link to open and use the Brower’s File Save As to save it)
+(Click the Sample BBDRisk Dx® Test Report link to open and use the Brower’s File Save As to save it)

 BBDRisk Dx™ Guides in Informed Medical Management Decisions

 Informed medical management decisions can be guided by the ‘Cancer Risk Score’ and ‘Risk Level’ of a patient.
-BBDRisk Dx™, provides molecular evidence to stratify and select those individuals at elevated risk, thereby personalizing treatment and minimizing unnecessary side effects.
-Thus the BBDRisk Dx™ test (Figure) provides a standardized modality to assess the risk of an individual with a hyperplastic biopsy demonstrating that she is at increased risk of developing breast cancer.
+BBDRisk Dx®, provides molecular evidence to stratify and select those individuals at elevated risk, thereby personalizing treatment and minimizing unnecessary side effects to the low risk candidates.
+Thus the BBDRisk Dx® test (Figure) provides a standardized modality to assess the risk of an individual with a hyperplastic biopsy demonstrating that she is at increased risk of developing breast cancer.
 By providing the personalized molecular risk information, patients can be informed of the benefit of prophylactic treatment and are more likely to comply with the treatment recommendation by their healthcare provider.

 - Increased surveillance